smogelmose/Embodied-interaction/README.md

 - body_connectivity: 0.50, body_sequencing: 0.30
 - kinesphere: 0.30, space_approach: 0.90 (highly Direct), space_plane: 0.20

-The Action Drive Press follows from Strong Weight (the armour-like back, the inability to move freely), Sustained Time (he *lay*, he *lifted* slowly), and Direct Space (attention focused on his own transformed body).
+The Action Drive Press results from Strong Weight (the armour-like back, the inability to move freely), Sustained Time (he lay, he lifted slowly), and Direct Space (attention focused on his own transformed body).
 Flow is tightly Bound: every described action can be started and stopped.
 The interpretive emotional correlate after de Meijer [7] is determination and heaviness.
-The full annotation methodology and per-passage values are documented in `report/full_report.md`.

 ## 5. System Architecture

-Twine (SugarCube) serves as the single browser interface: text, audio, and visuals integrate in one display.
-TouchDesigner runs as a headless visual generator that receives BESS payloads and streams JPEG frames back via WebSocket.
-Audio plays from the browser via Web Audio API with five polyphonic layers, each with an independent volume slider visible to the viewer.
-Figure 3 shows the TouchDesigner network in the deployed configuration.
+Twine (SugarCube) functions as a single browser interface, combining text, audio, and images into a single display.
+TouchDesigner functions as a headless visual generator that receives BESS payloads and transfers JPEG frames via WebSocket.
+Five polyphonic layers of audio with independent volume sliders for each layer are played from the browser via the Web Audio API.
+The TouchDesigner network is shown in Figure 3.

 ![Figure 3: TouchDesigner network with the WebSocket DAT (ws_render) connected to embodied-interaction.onrender.com:443.
 Live BESS values for Passage 1 visible in the right column, the noise/feedback/color processing chain in the centre, and the frame_sender Execute DAT streaming JPEGs.](report/touchdesigner_network.png)